 - Inside cabinets

-- Under tile or laminate
+- Under tile or laminate flooring

 - Around ductwork

-Why Professional Mold Remediation Saves Money
+Why Professional Mold Remediation Can Help Reduce Long-Term Costs

-- HVAC contamination
+- Contain contamination

-- Fixes moisture problems
+- Address moisture sources

-- Ensures long-term results
+- Support long-term restoration results

 How American Restoration Handles Mold Safely

-- Inspection & Moisture Detection
+- Inspection and Moisture Detection

 - Containment Setup

-- Negative-Air Pressure Machines
+- Negative-Air Pressure Systems

 - HEPA Filtration

-- Safe Removal of Affected Materials
+- Controlled Removal of Damaged Materials

-- Cleaning & Antimicrobial Treatment
+- Cleaning and Antimicrobial Treatment

 - Final Inspection